 Even if you have little or no work experience, there are still plenty of details that are relevant.

 Plus, you may have more experience than you think.
-Remember, summer jobs, internships, and volunteer work demonstrate your responsibility as well as teaching skills.
+Remember, summer jobs, internships, and volunteer work demonstrate your responsibility as well as your skills.
 They can all be included on your resume.

 - Work experience: You may not have held a full-time job before, but have you worked part-time?
 All sorts of experience are suitable to list, including summer jobs, internships, and volunteer positions.
 You can also include extracurricular activities.

 - Education: As well as mentioning degrees, you can also break out relevant coursework, and include your GPA.
 Tip: Leave off your GPA if it's low.